Fides: Secure and Scalable Asynchronous DAG Consensus via Trusted Components

+\bheading{Performance under WAN.} In WAN environments, where network latencies are higher, scalability is a critical challenge for consensus protocols. \figref{fig:scalability}(a) and (b) depict throughput and latency as the system's fault tolerance $f$ increases from 2 to 20 in the WAN setting.
+Across the entire range, \sysname demonstrates superior scalability: Its throughput remains highest across all $f$, exceeding Tusk by over $4\times$ and doubling RCC at higher $f$.
+In contrast, other protocols either saturate early or suffer sharply rising latency as faults increase.
+Shoal++ and Mysticeti are the closest DAG competitors, yet at $f{=}20$ \sysname still outperforms both by $\sim$35\%, owing to its reduced quorum size ($f{+}1$ out of $2f{+}1$ vs.\ $2f{+}1$ out of $3f{+}1$) and lower message complexity.
+Damysus and Achilles exhibit significantly lower throughput because their leader-centric communication patterns suffer especially in cross-region scenarios.
+HybridSet performs slightly better than the other two but still lags behind \sysname, as it relies on a hybrid binary agreement to decide on each proposal.

-\iheading{Performance under DIN} To evaluate potential overhead introduced by the TEE, particularly in hardware mode (\textit{SGX-HW}), we conducted tests under a \textit{Delay-Injected Network} environment.
-This setup introduces an artificial 100ms end-to-end latency between replicas in the same region. \figref{fig:scalability}(c) and \figref{fig:scalability}(d) illustrate the throughput and latency results in this scenario.
+\bheading{Performance under DIN.} To evaluate the overhead introduced by TEE, particularly in \textit{SGX-HW} mode, we conducted tests in DIN environments. \figref{fig:scalability}(c) and (d) illustrate the scalability results in this scenario.
+In DIN environments, \sysname-HW and \sysname-SIM perform almost identically.
+The negligible performance gap between the HW and SIM modes demonstrates that the real hardware-based encryption in SGX-HW mode introduces minimal computational overhead.
+Both of them significantly outperform all other protocols---consistent with results shown under WAN.

-In DIN environments, both \sysname-HW and \sysname (SGX-SIM) outperform all other protocols significantly.
-At $f=2$, both \sysname modes achieve approximately 72k txn/s, and as $f$ increases to 20, \sysname scales effectively, reaching around 560k txn/s for both modes.
-In contrast, RCC and Tusk achieve significantly lower throughput, with 228k txn/s and 160k txn/s, respectively.

-Additionally, \sysname consistently maintains low latency across all fault tolerance levels, demonstrating the effectiveness of \sysname in scalability.

-\bheading{Performance under LAN.} We also evaluate \sysname in a LAN environment, as shown in \figref{fig:scalability} (e) and \figref{fig:scalability} (f).
-While all protocols benefit from negligible network latencies in a LAN setup, \sysname (in both SGX hardware mode and simulate mode) continues to outperform in most conditions.

-At $f=2$, \sysname achieves approximately 415k txn/s (SGX mode), surpassing Tusk and PBFT.
-RCC shows higher throughput at lower $f$ values due to its advantage in low round-trip time environments.
-However, as $f$ increases, \sysname scales more effectively, eventually overtaking all other protocols, including RCC.

-Latency remains low across all protocols in the LAN environment. \sysname maintains latency comparable to RCC and PBFT while consistently outperforming Tusk and HotStuff in terms of latency efficiency.

-Although the benefits of \sysname's RBC optimization are less pronounced in LAN environments, it still demonstrates strong scalability, especially at higher fault tolerance levels.
+\bheading{Performance under LAN.} \figref{fig:scalability}(e) and (f) illustrate the results in LAN, where network latencies are negligible.
+Even at $f{=}20$, \sysname maintains $\sim$746k txn/s throughput with $\sim$1.80 s latency, while competing protocols fall to 80k--681k txn/s and 1.9--3.2 s latency.
+Although \sysname's RBC optimization yields less dramatic gains in LAN, it still scales much more gracefully than alternatives.